rcbrilhante/gig-sass/README.md

-# Sass gig
+# Altar: Sass gig

-## START
+## STEPS

-1. You have to fork the project so it can be your's
+1. Fork the project
-2. After that you clone it to your computer.
+2. Clone it to your computer

-## INSTALL: How to run (first steps)
+3. Create a branch with your name (ex: andre-pinto)
+4. Develop under that branch
+5. Run `gulp build` at the end
+6. Submit a Pull Request to us

+## INSTALLATION

 1. Open **Terminal** if you are on macOS or **CMD** if on Windows
 2. Open the project folder (`cd project/`)